Foraum-GmbH/ForaumDealsExtension/SECURITY.md

 - **storage**: To cache deals locally
 - **cookies**: To set affiliate tracking cookies
-- **tabs**: To get current tab URL for domain filtering
+- **tabs**: To get current tab URL for domain to deal lookup
 - **host_permissions**: To work on all websites

 ### Data Privacy

-- **No Personal Data Collection**: The extension does not collect personal information
+- **No Personal Data Collection**: The extension does not collect any information
 - **Local Storage**: Deal data is stored locally in the browser
 - **API Calls**: Only made to fetch public deal information
-- **Cookies**: Only affiliate tracking cookies are set, with user interaction
+- **Cookies**: Only affiliate cookies are set, with user interaction

 ### Content Security